2

 A connection is an authentication that allows Kissflow to interact with internal or external connectors in an integration.
 Integration runs require valid connections before triggers and actions can be configured.

-Kissflow connections are based on Access key and secret token authentication, while most external connectors use OAuth-based authentication.
+Kissflow connections use Access key and secret token authentication, whereas most external connectors use OAuth.
 Connections can be shared with other account users, allowing a shared connection to be used in integrations you didn't create.

 Integration run

 Every piece of data that passes through the workflow system counts as an integration run.
 If your integration adds 20 tasks to a Kissflow Board, your integration has performed 20 integration runs.
-Each integration run saves you from performing a manual task.
+Each integration run saves you from having to perform a manual task.

 You can track all integration runs from the Run history section of your integration page.